hakiemasri/DOSM-ingest/README.md

 # DOSM ETL
 This is an ETL that ingest data from https://open.dosm.gov.my/data-catalogue PriceCatcher section and creates a web app that is able to query the ingested data.
-Automation and alert are also included.
+<br/>Automation and alert are also included.

 ## Installation